NathanDomFlanagan/PasswordTesterApp/README.md

 # PasswordTesterApp
-Retouching on java gui elements by making a basic password checker application
+Retouching on java GUI elements by making a basic password checker application

+This GUI will be iterated on to improve visual and interactive elements Still a work in progress